nazmulidris/annotation-processing/README.md

 This repo actually contains two IDEA projects.
 Please do not import this folder into IDEA, instead import each of the sub folders.

-1. `simple-project` - Java annotation processing example using `javac` that supports debugging in IDEA
+1. `java-javac-project` - Java annotation processing example using `javac` that supports debugging in IDEA
-2. `android-project` - Kotlin annotation processing example
+2. `kotlin-android-project` - Kotlin annotation processing example

 # Change master to main (2020-06-27)